 -

 NINDS – Program staff has indicated that proposals submitted in September 2025 may be selected and funded before the end of Fiscal Year 2026.
-They have also announced they will be holding open Office Hours through Teams:

 - NHLBI – Program staff has indicated that proposals submitted in September 2025 may be selected and funded before the end of Fiscal Year 2026.